 This course can be used as either a required course or an elective in several University Studies Programs.
-Refer to the College Program Guide for additional information.
+Refer to the College Program Calendar for additional information.

-Delivery Methods: On-campus (Face-to-Face), Hybrid - On-campus (Face-to-Face) and Online, Online
+Delivery Methods: On-campus (Face-to-Face), Online

 Credit Type: College of the Rockies Credits